josquinlarsen/CS361_A8/readme.md

 If this results in an error, or 'command not found'.
 Download Python from: https://www.python.org/downloads/

-For Windows, terminal refers to the Command Prompt

-<b>Note: if you have Python installed and Python3 does not work, use Python in the terminal.</b>
+<b>Note: if you have Python installed and Python3 does not work, try Python in the terminal.</b>

 To begin:
 - download msa_client.py and msa_server.py